theogravity/notes/using-graphql.md

 # Server-Side Development

+Goal: Understand what server-side development / structure is like.

 This does not cover defining a database and its accessors.
+You will not have a working server without implementing some kind of database / mock layer using this guide.

 Resources used: